 - (7) Member States are required to achieve a cumulative end-use savings requirement for the entire obligation period, equivalent to 'new' savings of 1.5 % of annual energy sales.
-This requirement could be met by new policy measures that are adopted during the new obligation period from 1 January 2021 to 31 December 2030 or by new individual actions as a result of policy measures adopted during or before the previous period, but in respect of which the individual actions that trigger energy savings are actually introduced during the new period. - (7a) It would however be disproportionate to impose such a requirement on small insular Member States.
-The energy market of those Member States indeed exhibits specific characteristics which substantially limit the range of measures available to meet the energy savings obligation, such as the existence of a single electricity distributor, the absence of natural gas networks and of district heating and cooling networks, as well as the small size of petroleum distribution companies.
-Those specific characteristics are compounded by the small size of the energy market of those Member States.
-Therefore, the small insular Member States should only be required to achieve a cumulative end-use savings requirement equivalent to 0.8% of annual energy sales for the period 2021-2030. - (8) Long term energy efficiency measures will continue delivering energy savings after 2020 but in order to contribute to the next Union 2030 energy efficiency target, those measures should deliver new savings after 2020.
-On the other hand, energy savings achieved after 31 December 2020 may not count towards the cumulative savings amount required for the period from 1 January 2014 to 31 December 2020.

-(9) New savings should be additional to business as usual, so that savings that would have occurred in any event may not be claimed.
+This requirement could be met by new policy measures that are adopted during the new obligation period from 1 January 2021 to 31 December 2030 or by new individual actions as a result of policy measures adopted during or before the previous period, but in respect of which the individual actions that trigger energy savings are actually introduced during the new period. - (8) Long term energy efficiency measures will continue delivering energy savings after 2020 but in order to contribute to the next Union 2030 energy efficiency target, those measures should deliver new savings after 2020.
+On the other hand, energy savings achieved after 31 December 2020 may not count towards the cumulative savings amount required for the period from 1 January 2014 to 31 December 2020. - (9) New savings should be additional to business as usual, so that savings that would have occurred in any event may not be claimed.
 In order to calculate the impact of measures introduced only net savings, measured as the change of energy consumption that is directly attributable to the energy efficiency measure in question, may be counted.
 To calculate net savings Member States should establish a baseline scenario of how the situation would evolve in the absence of the policy in question.
 The policy intervention should be evaluated against this defined baseline.
 Member States should take into account that other policy interventions may be undertaken in the same time frame which may also have an impact on energy savings, so that not all changes observed since the introduction of the policy intervention being evaluated can be attributed to that policy measure only.
 The actions of the obligated, participating or entrusted party should actually contribute to the achievement of the savings claimed to ensure the fulfilment of the materiality requirement.

 - (10) Energy savings which result from the implementation of Union legislation may not be claimed unless the measure in question goes beyond the minimum required by the Union legislation in question, whether by setting more ambitious energy efficiency requirements at national level or increasing the take up of the measure.
 Recognising that renovation of buildings is an essential and long term element in increasing energy savings, it is necessary to clarify that all energy savings stemming from measures promoting the renovation of existing buildings can be claimed if they are additional to developments that would have happened in the absence of the policy measure and if the Member State demonstrates that the obligated, participating or entrusted party has actually contributed to the achievement of the savings claimed from the measure in question.
-Renovation should be understood to cover the renovation of buildings, the building envelope and building elements including technical building systems.
+For this purpose, Renovation should be understood to cover the renovation of buildings, the building envelope and building elements including technical building systems.
 Installation of individual equipment on its own is not considered a 'system'. - (11) In accordance with the Energy Union Strategy and the principles of better regulation, monitoring and verification rules should be given greater prominence, including the requirement to check a statistically representative sample of measures.
 References to 'a statistically significant proportion and representative sample' should be understood as requiring the establishment of a subset of a statistical population (of energy saving measures) in such a way that it accurately reflects the entire population in question (all energy saving measures), and thus allows drawing reasonable conclusions regarding confidence in the totality of measures.